digirati-co-uk/bfi-discovery/docs/adr/0002-choice-of-auth-provider.md

 #### Pros

-* Fffers a free tier with basic features, with the option to upgrade / downgrade over time.
+* Offers a free tier with basic features, with the option to upgrade / downgrade over time.
 * Easy and fast to get started with.
 * Has no deployment and ongoing hosting / infrastructure costs.